Sayeret Matkal: Recruitment and training

 Toward the end of their training, Sayeret Matkal recruits, along with recruits for other special forces units and pilot cadets, undergo a two-week course in enduring captivity.
 After a surprise mock kidnapping, they are held in prison-like conditions and subjected to interrogation, threats, and physical violence, and forced to perform demeaning activities.

-Today, all the soldiers in the unit undergo officer's course at the end of their training and move on to hold positions in the unit as well as other IDF units.
+Today, all the soldiers in the unit undergo an officer's course at the end of their training and move on to hold positions in the unit as well as other IDF units.
 The combat soldiers are required to sign on for an additional 36 months in addition to their mandatory service term.
 Most of the combat soldiers will commence an undergraduate university degree towards the end of their service.

 Although Sayeret Matkal has its own insignia, it is also one of only two units in the IDF, the other being Duvdevan, whose soldiers are not allowed to wear it in public due to its classified nature.
 This lack of insignia often leads to Sayeret Matkal operators being recognized as such, as the fact that Matkal troopers don't wear insignia is well known.